XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 For MPTokenIssuances that have the `lsfMPTRequireAuth` flag set, it is envisioned that a [DepositPreauth](https://xrpl.org/depositpreauth.html) transaction could be used with minor adaptations to distinguish between pre-authorized trust lines and pre-authorized MPTs.
 Alternatively, we might consider `deposit_preauth` objects might apply to both, under the assumption that a single issuer restricting trust lines will want to make the same restrictions around MPTs emanating from the same issuer account.

-That said, this design is still TBD.
+If this change is introduced, it will be done via a future amendment.

 #### A.1.11.
 Why was the name Compact Fungible Token renamed to Multi-Purpose Token?